abhishek-kumar-code/Redfish_Public/Specification.md

 ##### Partial resource results

-Responses representing a single resource shall not be broken into multiple results.
+A service shall not break responses for a single resource into multiple results.
 For details about the format of these responses, see [partial results](#next-link-property-and-partial-results).

 ##### Extended information

-Response objects may include extended information, for example information about properties that cannot be updated.
-This information is represented as an annotation applied to [a specific property](#extended-property-information) of the JSON response or an [entire JSON object](#extended-object-information).
+Response objects may include extended information.
+For example, response objects may include information about properties that cannot be updated.
+To define this information, apply an annotation to a specific property of the JSON response or an entire JSON object.
+See [Extended property information](#extended-property-information).

 ###### Extended object information

-A JSON object can be annotated with `@Message.ExtendedInfo` to specify object-level status information.
+To specify object-level status information, services can annotate a JSON object with `@Message.ExtendedInfo`.

 ```json
 {